Markvanderuit/dual_hierarchy_tsne/README.md

 For details and performance comparisons, check out our recent paper "*An Efficient Dual-Hierarchy t-SNE Minimization*" ([journal](...), [preprint](...)).

-## Prerequisites
+## Compilation
 Ensure your system satisfies the following requirements:
-* A compiler with C++17 support.
-Tested with MSVC 19.6, Clang 12, GCC 11.1
+* A C++17 compiler; tested with MSVC 19.6, Clang 12, GCC 11.
 * CMake 3.21 or later.
 * CUDA 10 or later.

 All other dependencies are bundled through vcpkg.
 Note that some Unix systems may require X11/Wayland development packages to be installed for [GLFW](https://www.glfw.org).
-Vcpkg should provide sufficient information for you to install these, but if you run into any issues, refer to the [GLFW compilation page](https://www.glfw.org/docs/3.3/compile.html).
+Vcpkg tries to provide sufficient information for you to install these, but if you run into any issues, refer to the [GLFW compilation page](https://www.glfw.org/docs/3.3/compile.html).

-## Compilation
-First, clone the repository and include the required submodules.
+Next, clone the repository and include the required submodules.

 ```bash
 git clone --recurse-submodules https://github.com/Markvanderuit/dual_hierarchy_tsne
 ```

-Next, you should be able to generate a project and compile it.
+Finally, you should be able to generate a project and compile it.
 For example, by invoking CMake:

 ```bash
   mkdir dual_hierarchy_tsne/build